 Our work finds its way across the globe, from festivals and galleries to museums, theatres, and even the streets.
 We’ve showcased in diverse spaces, from shipping containers to shopping centers.
-Whether it’s the grandeur of the Royal Opera House or CPH:DOX in Copenhagen, we’ve had the privilege to present in some remarkable venues.
+Whether it’s the grandeur of the Royal Opera House or the Next Wave festival in New York, we’ve had the privilege to present in some remarkable venues.
 Yet, some of our most cherished experiences come from collaborating with small, passionate organisations working with limited resources but boundless creativity.

 We tailor our projects to suit each location, whether they involve site-specific installations, games, performances, interactive pieces, video, or multimedia art.
 We collaborate closely with presenters and galleries to ensure every aspect of a Dumbworld presentation is thoughtfully executed.